sybilhoangRG/support.balsamiq.com/content/tutorials/mobileapplication.md

 ## Introduction

-In a [previous tutorial](/tutorials/firstmockup/) we learned how to create a mockup for a basic web site.
-In this tutorial, we'll go through the steps of creating a series of mockups for a (fake) mobile banking application.
+In a [previous tutorial](/tutorials/firstmockup/) we learned how to create a wireframe for a basic web site.
+In this tutorial, we'll go through the steps of creating a series of wireframes for a (fake) mobile banking application.
 Some other resources that might be useful in conjunction with this tutorial are the [Mockups Application Overview](https://docs.balsamiq.com/desktop/overview/) and [Tips for Working with Controls](/tutorials/controls/).

-Here are the mockups we'll be creating in this tutorial:
+Here are the wireframes we'll be creating in this tutorial:

 [![](https://media.balsamiq.com/img/support/tutorials/mobileapp/all_mockups.png)](https://media.balsamiq.com/img/support/tutorials/mobileapp/all_mockups_big.png "Click to enlarge")